karel-chladek/projection_remesher/README.md

 # about
 Project was created when i tried to find easy algorithm for merging several objects for Fidentis project at Fakulty of Informatics Masaryk University .

-Visualizing program was cocreated by Filip Mrazek
+Visualizing program was co-created by Filip Mrazek